realworldocaml/book/en/json.md

   unknown field encountered, instead of raising a parsing exception.
 * `-j-defaults`: always explicitly output a JSON value if possible.
 This requires the default value for that field to be defined in the ATD specification.

 The full ATD specification is quite sophisticated (and well documented online at its homepage).
 The ATD compiler can also target formats other than JSON, and outputs code for other languages such as Java if you need more interoperability.

-There are also several similar projects you can investigate which automate the code generation process: [Piqi](http://piqi.org) uses the Google protobuf format, and [Thrift](http://thrift.apache.org) supports many other programming languages and includes OCaml bindings.
+There are also several similar projects that automate the code generation
+process: [Piqi](http://piqi.org) uses the Google protobuf format, and [Thrift](http://thrift.apache.org) supports many other programming languages and includes OCaml bindings.

 ### Example: Querying Github organization information